-6.1 The Chief Financial Officer
+6.1 The Executive Director of Finance

-Day-to-day financial administration is controlled by the Chief Financial Officer who is responsible to the Principal for:
+Day-to-day financial administration is controlled by the Director of Finance who is responsible to the Principal for:

-- Preparing annual capital and revenue budgets and financial plans - Preparing accounts, management information, monitoring and control of expenditure against budgets and all financial operations - Preparing the College's annual accounts and other financial statements and accounts which the College is required to submit to other authorities - Ensuring that the College maintains satisfactory financial systems - Providing professional advice on all matters relating to financial policies and procedures - Day-to-day liaison with internal and external auditors in order to achieve efficient processes.
+- Preparing annual capital and revenue budgets and financial plans - Preparing accounts, management information, monitoring and control of expenditure against budgets and all financial operations - Preparing the College's annual accounts and other financial statements and accounts which the College is required to submit to other authorities - Ensuring that the College maintains satisfactory financial systems - Providing professional advice on all matters relating to financial policies and procedures - Day-to-day liaison with internal and external auditors in order to achieve efficient processes. - Accounts payable services - Accounts receivable services - Strategic financial planning holds lead responsibility for securing funding from the main funding body (the ESFA) and maintaining the records to support the income achieved through this route.